hanschacko/worldcup/README.md

 ```

-Number of Upsets based on FIFA Rank: 53.7%
-Number of Upsets based on Elo Score: 20.3%

 ## Comment
 1. Generate Additional Features
 2. Remove features without predictive value or not known prior to game start